IPMA Agile Leadership

 IPMA Agile Leadership focuses on an agile professional’s competencies.
 An Agile Leadership candidate’s required competencies are outlined in various course objectives.
 The models and theories that the Agile Leadership candidate should know are outlined per requirement.
 Together, they form the basis for the theoretical examination as well as the assessment.
 The course objectives are in line with the ICB4 certification standards as much as possible.
 The competencies are split up between Perspective, People, and Practice – with 5 Perspective, 10 People and 13 Practice competencies.

 The course objectives are detailed in the IPMA Agile Leadership certification handbook.
 The book is a must for anybody who wants to sufficiently prepare for the Agile Leadership certificate.
 In it you will find the relationship between the IPMA Competencies, course objectives, relevant agile field theory as well as the required mindset for the agile leader.
 As such, you will find that this book serves as a useful companion piece when developing your agile skillset.
 For this purpose, there is room for personal introspection after each course objective is outlined.
 The handbook is available for candidates digitally as well as in physical form.
-This book is available in English online after sign up for the course.
+This book is digital available in English in your account after sign up for the course.
 The Dutch hardcopy version can be ordered from the order page.

 You have worked in an agile environment that required agile leadership skills for at least 36 months in the past 6 years.